Robert Pelham Jr.: Civil service career

 He was successful politically and made numerous public appointments.
 From 1887 until 1892, he served as a deputy oil inspector for the state of Michigan and from 1893 to 1898 he was an inspector for the Detroit Water Department.
-In 1892 and 1899, he was a special agent for the United States Land Office, and in 1900 he was working at the Bureau of Indian Affairs.
+In 1892 and 1899, he was a special agent for the United States General Land Office, and in 1900 he was working at the Bureau of Indian Affairs.
 He was a sergeant-at-arms at the 1896 Republican National Convention.

 About 1900, Pelham moved to Washington, D.C., to work for the federal government, spending 37 years at the United States Census Bureau.
 He also attended night school at Howard University and received a law degree in 1904.
 Pelham was very successful at the Bureau, and in 1902 he was noted for the speed and accuracy of his work.
 He invented and patented a pasting apparatus in 1905 and engineered a tallying machine in 1913.
 At his retirement he was the head of a division of special statistics.

 In March 1909, Pelham saw a white police officer beating a black woman he was arresting.
 When Pelham gathered names of witnesses, the officer arrested him as well.
 Pelham was represented in court by Republican Senator William Alden Smith and was acquitted.
 In 1919, Pelham was elected to the American Negro Academy.
 This exclusive organization was the earliest major African American learned society.
 It brought together scholars, activists, and editors to refute racist scholarship, promote black claims to individual, social, and political equality, and publish the history and sociology of African American life.
 His election was opposed by Jesse Moorland but supported by John Wesley Cromwell and Arthur Schomburg, and Pelham soon replaced Cromwell as corresponding secretary of the group, a position he held until his death.

 After he retired, Pelham edited and published the weekly paper, Washington Tribune, from 1939 to 1941 and was founder of the Capital News Services, Inc. From 1940-1942 he was a member of the Spingarn Medal Commission.